yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

-Although many of the recommendations provided here might also apply to QUIC insofar it uses the TLS 1.3 handshake protocol, QUIC and other such secure transport protocols are not the primary focus of this document.
+Although many of the recommendations provided here might also apply to QUIC insofar it uses the TLS 1.3 handshake protocol, QUIC and other such secure transport protocols are out of scope of this document.
 For QUIC specifically, readers are referred to {{Section 9.2 of ?RFC9001}}.

 This document does not address the use of TLS in constrained-node networks